yuchdev/Articles/articles/personal/sol-invictus-02.md

 It also hung on the necklace, sparkled, and is sparkling until now.
 Yes, a party acquaintance.
 Is there anything else in our brief urban lives?
 No. There are only beads.
 Only the threads on which the colorful show-offs[TODO:slang].

-If I were asked what I think about all these things[TODO:synonym] now, I would quote a very strange man named Hans-Friedrich, whom I met in India.
+If I was asked what I think about all these things now, I would quote a very strange man named Hans-Friedrich, whom I met in India.

 He put it something like this: